 I could give facts.
 Dates.
 I might even be able to make excuses.
 I’m not sure.
 The story changes every-time it leaves my tongue.
 Mostly because I’m not so sure how it really goes anyway.
 I wasn’t listening half the time.
 I was singing ‘somewhere over the rainbow’ on repeat in my head, and dreaming of any life that wasn’t mine.

-I remember the possibility of a light existence.
+I remember feeling the possibility of a light existence.
+A good job, a good man, and a fence.
 I vaguely recall having it right there for the taking.
-The boy that had always kept me laughing.
-The friends that had always kept me grounded.
-The job that would have opened doors.
+It was so close by.
+I had a boy in my proximity who had always kept me laughing.
+I had friends just outside my door who had always kept me grounded.
+I had job opportunities that would have opened doors.

 All of that possibility disintegrated.
-Or gave up.
+Or gave up on me.
 Or decided I wasn’t worth it.
 Exactly as I had asked it to.
-All of that kept moving.
-Because that’s what you do apparently.
+All of that lightness kept moving.
+Because that’s how the world works apparently.
+It moves.
+You get up and do things.
 You don’t just allow things to happen to you.
 You make decisions.
 When at a crossroads, you turn left or you turn right.
-You don’t keep powering straight on through and wind up in a paddock somewhere with sugarcane stuck in your hair.
+You don’t keep powering straight on through, winding up in a paddock somewhere with sugarcane stuck in your hair.

-At least now looking back, it’s not so far so gone that I can’t see the T section.
+At least now looking back, it’s not so far so gone that I can’t see road.
 I can still see it.
 I can sometimes even make a little sense of how I got here.
-And on a really good day, I can even see which direction I should have turned.
+The tire marks haven’t been rained away yet.

-So now, as I start my trek back, I guess I just have to remember to gather a bit of this sugarcane en route.
-Because god knows, I’m going to have to have something to offer when I finally reach that tire-marked highway.
+So now as I start my trek back, I guess I just have to remember to gather a bit of this sugarcane en route.
+Because god knows, I’m going to have to have something to offer when I finally reach that highway.